OpaceDigitalAgency/stories/FTP_DEPLOYMENT.md

 ## Alternative: Manual Deployment

-If GitHub Actions FTP deployment doesn't work, you can always deploy manually:
+If GitHub Actions FTPS deployment doesn't work, you can always deploy manually:

-1. Download an FTP client like FileZilla
+1. Download an FTP client like FileZilla that supports FTPS
-2. Connect to your server using your FTP credentials
+2. Connect to your server using your FTP credentials and enable "Require explicit FTP over TLS"
 3. Upload the files from your `stories-backend` directory to your server

 ## Next Steps